NLeSC/pycoeman/README.md

 The required data is send to the remote nodes using SCP.

 IMPORTANT:
  - The host name must be a valid ssh-reachable host name.
-It is assumed that password-less connections are possible with all the involved hosts.
+It is assumed that password-less ssh connections are possible with all the involved hosts.
 So, before running `parcommands/run_parcommands_ssh.py` make sure this is the case.
 To set password-less connections with remote hosts use SSH keys: generate a key locally with `ssh-keygen` and add a line with the public key in the local machine in `~/.ssh/<key>.pub` to the `~/.ssh/authorized_keys` file in each of the remote hosts.
 - It is assumed that pycoeman and the rest of software which is used by the executed commands is installed in each of the remote hosts.
-The file specified by `<setenv>` is used to load the environment, so at lest this file must load pycoeman.
+The file specified by `<setenv>` is used to load the environment, so at least this file must load pycoeman.

 ### Monitoring